bpucker/FlavonoidFriday/README.md

 A mutation resulting in the replacement of R130 by histidine in strawberry _F3H_ resulted in a shift from red to pink fruit color ([Xu et al., 2023](https://doi.org/10.1093/plphys/kiad424)).
 This color change is caused by an almost complete lack of anthocyanins in the fruits.
 The _f3h_ mutant investigation also revealed differences in the anthocyanin biosynthesis regulation in the fruits and petioles.
 It seems that a completely independent set of genes is responsible for the anthocyanin formation in petioles.
 The MYB10 was confirmed as a fruit-specific activator of the anthocyanin biosynthesis.
 Since the f3h mutant is the product of an EMS mutagenesis, secondary mutations might contribute to the overall phenotype like the green petioles that showed an increased chlorophyll accumulation.

+### (81) Vaccinium as model system to explore flavonoid biosynthesis ###

+A recent review by [Albert et al., 2023](https://doi.org/10.1093/plphys/kiad250) summarizes current knowledge about the flavonoid biosynthesis in the genus Vaccinium and highlights future research questions.
+Species like blueberry and bilberry belong to Vaccinium and are economically important crop species.
+Vaccinium is an important comparative system to explore the complex flavonoid accumulation profiles and regulation in fruits.
+Previous studies assigned a range of health benefits to anthocyanins.
+The huge diversity of flavonoid in Vaccinium is caused by hydroxylation differences and the addition of sugar moieties and acyl groups.

+### (82) Genetic factors blocking anthocyanin biosynthesis ###

+Genetic factors explaining anthocyanin pigmentation differences within plant species was explored by [Recinos & Pucker, 2023](https://doi.org/10.1101/2023.06.05.543820).
+Mutations associated with transcription factors were identified as the most frequent reasons for the lack of anthocyanins.
+Anthocyanin biosynthesis activating MYBs are by far the most important transcription factor group.
+Anthocyanin biosynthesis activating bHLHs are the second most important group.
+Mutations in structural genes are rarely the responsible factor. _DFR_ stands out as the most frequently mutated structural gene in plants lacking anthocyanins.